Aglianico Benevento

 How to Pair an Aglianico Beneventano?

-Aglianico is a wine that goes well with meat and game dishes, such as jugged hare, game, roast rabbit, pork, braised beef or game in sauce.
-It also goes well with aged cheeses, such as Castelmagno or Pecorino Toscano.
+Aglianico pairs well with meat and game dishes, such as jugged hare, venison, roast rabbit, pork, braised beef, or game in sauce.
+It also pairs well with aged cheeses, such as Castelmagno or Pecorino Toscano.

 Megamenu